gaulthiergain/syscalls-heatmap/README.md

                   [--save-heatmap [SAVE_HEATMAP]]
 ```

-There are two different mode:
+There are two different modes:
 1) **AGGREGATED_FILE**: Use the `--aggregated-file` argument following
 by the path of a json file.
 This one contains an aggregated list of
 syscalls that were gathered and aggregated by testing 30 applications.